 Mindful Eating vs. Intuitive Eating

 The biggest difference between mindful eating and intuitive eating is that mindful eating doesn’t talk about diet culture.
-You can be mindfully eating but still engaging in dieting because you haven’t created enough awareness around how diet culture has infiltrated your life.
+You can be mindfully eating but still engaging in dieting because you haven’t created enough awareness about how diet culture has infiltrated your life.

 The 10 basic principles of Intuitive Eating